mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 He was like "oh, you just learn by trial and error".
 Exactly!
 Now that I think about it, and the whole baby analogy, that's kinda terrifying.
 Anyway good luck out there to all you big babies.

 ##### Publishing this blog post

-Somehow after (despite?) all that he agreed to let me publish this blog post.
-He said something like "well look Alex, I don't have a problem with it, you've alerted me to something I probably should have known about, so if you wanna \[publish\], go for it!"
+When I asked Tony Abbott for permission to publish the post you are reading right now while neglecting your responsibilities, he said something like "well look Alex, I don't have a problem with it, you've alerted me to something I probably should have known about, so if you wanna do that, go for it!"

-As far as responses to security issues go, this is exactly the right thing to do.
-Back at the beginning, I was kinda worried that he might misunderstand, and think I was trying to hack him or something, and that I'd be instantly slam jammed into jail.
-But now you, the person scrolling this post on your phone on a train, get to learn about security by real-world example.
+Look you gotta hand it to him.
+That's _exactly_ the right way to respond to a security issue!
+Back at the beginning, I was kinda worried that he might misunderstand, and think I was trying to hack him or something, and that I'd be instantly slam dunked into jail.
+But now you, a sweet and honourable blog post browser, get to learn the dangers of posting your boarding pass by the realest of real-world examples.

-The point of this story isn't to say "wow Tony Abbott got hacked, what a dummy".
+The point of this story isn't to say "wow Tony Abbott got hacked, what a dummy[^dummy]".
 The point is that if it can happen someone famous, it can happen to anyone.

+[^dummy]: There are many, _many_ blog posts out there roasting Tony Abbott, if you came here looking for one.

-Anyway that's why I vote right wing now baybeeeee
+Anyway that's why I vote right wing now baybeeeee.

 - ☑️ figure out whether i have done a crime
 - ☑️ notify someone (tony abbott?) that this happened
 - ☑️ get permission to publish this here blog post
 - ☑️ tell qantas about the security issue so they can fix it

-# Act 3: Thrilling conclusion
+# Act 3: Closing credits

-Much like 2003's "Finding Nemo",
+## Summary

+## Conclusions

 # FAQ